KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_thermal_element/test_micro_climate/README.md

 * Heat source cases
 <img src="../documentation_data/test_micro_climate_heatsource_history.svg" alt="Visualization of the history of temperature at the distance of 0.2 $\mathrm{[m]}$ below the surface" title="Visualization of the history" width="900">

+NB: Cases 7 and 8 are cases at which both evaporation and heat source are activated.
+Case 8 referes to the most realistic problems which we want to simulate for this setup.